Home-based early childhood education (ECE) is provided in a home setting rather than a centre.

 An educator provides education and care for up to four children aged from birth to five years.
-Educators can include nannies, au pairs, home-based educators, and grandparents or other relatives.
 The educator is not required to hold a qualification at present, but the Government has decided to move towards requiring a level 4 ECE qualification – read more about qualifications.

-The educator’s work is supervised by a co-ordinator (sometimes known as a visiting teacher), who gives professional oversight and support.
-The co-ordinator is responsible for overseeing the education and care of up to 50 children.
-The co-ordinator must be a qualified and registered early learning teacher, with a current practising certificate.
+The educator’s work is supervised by a coordinator, who gives professional oversight and support.
+The coordinator is responsible for overseeing the education and care of up to 50 children.
+The coordinator must be a qualified and registered early learning teacher, with a current practising certificate.
 The Government has decided to strengthen this role – read more about strengthening key roles.

 Home-based ECE services are licensed by the Ministry of Education.